 - Beat together at medium speed the butter, brown sugar, and molasses until fluffy, for about 4 minutes.
 Beat in egg yolks, combine the flour, cinnamon, allspice, baking soda, cloves, and salt.
 Sift the flour mixture directly into the butter mixture.
 Reduce the mixer speed and mix at medium speed until combined.
 Gather dough into a ball, it will be soft.
-Form dough into 6 disks, wrap in plastic, and refrigerate overnight.1 1/2 cups unsalted butter, 1 1/2 cups brown sugar, 1 1/2 cups molasses, 4 each egg yolks, 4 1/2 cups all-purpose flour, 4 tsp ginger, 4 tsp cinnamon, 2 tsp allspice, 1/2 tsp cloves, 1 tbsp baking soda
+Form dough into 6 disks, wrap in plastic, and refrigerate overnight.1 1/2 cup butter, unsalted, 1 1/2 cup brown sugar, 1 1/2 cup molasses, 4 each egg yolk, 4 1/2 cup all-purpose flour, 4 tsp ginger, ground, 4 tsp cinnamon, ground, 2 tsp allspice ground, 1/2 tsp cloves, 1 tbsp baking soda

 Cut the cookies

 - Working with one dough disk at a time, keeping the rest chilled, roll dough on a lightly floured surface into ¼ inch thickness.
 Use a knife cut dough into 2 x 4 inches rectangular cookies.

 - Preheat oven to 350F.
 With a spatula transfer cookies to the baking sheet, spacing about 1/4 inch apart.
 Bake cookies for 8 minutes until slightly firm in the center and lightly colored on top.
 Transfer baked cookies to a wire rack and let rest until cooled.

 Make the simple Icing